Aller au contenu principal

 • organizations of general interest.

-Prejudices related to accessible websites
+Prejudices about accessible websites

 "Web accessibility is not necessary because people with disabilities are not our target audience."